How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 Whole and sliced tomato

 1. Wash and slice the tomatoes into 3/8" slices.
-You may first dip them into boiling water to make skin removal easier if you wish to skin them.
-For cherry tomatoes, cut in half, no skinning is required.
+You can dip them into boiling water to make skin removal easier if you wish to skin them.
+For cherry tomatoes, cut in half - no skinning is required.

 2. Arrange the tomatoes on your food dehydrator trays, making sure the tomato slices don't overlap—or if using the cherry tomato halves, place them cut side up to prevent dripping to the lower trays.